Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My suggestion is to avoid all the abrasive techniques.
 If you have to rub it then it will eventually make your cups or other items look old.
 Cleanser, salt, toothpaste, etc. All those powders and pastes are abrasive to some extent.
 Don't use them if you don't have to.
 Cleaners that work without scrubbing or rubbing will make your glassware look better longer.

-This is a guide about cleaning discolored coffee cups.
+This is a page about cleaning discolored coffee cups.
 Cups and mugs can become stained with coffee and sometimes need more than just soap and water.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.